 England-born journalist-in-the-making and teacher Emily Aspinall has been living and writing in/about China for just over a year.
 A love of travel, Asia and pure intrigue brought her and now keeps her in the country.
 As a freelance journalist, she specializes in Chinese society and fashion, her fascination surrounding the East grew since living and working in a rural ex-fishing village on the outskirts of Shanghai.
 Aspinall aims to capture a sense of the colourful and dynamic contemporary China, which continues to revolutionise and evolve.
 Aspinall holds an English Literature degree from Sheffield University.
 She explored the literary canon, starting with old English and ending with the contemporary period, her area of speciality and research is post-war British social realism.
 While studying, she also on gained experience at the BBC, local publishing houses and copy edited the student newspaper.
 Since moving to China, she has written regularly for Temper Magazine and The Shanghaiist -- with a personal blog going live soon.
 Her interests include gender fluidity, the modern representation of women, sustainability and the underground scene in China.

-An American with more than a decade of work experience in Shanghai, Sandy is a China specialist with experience in writing, research scouting, marketing, event management and translation.
-Holding a B.A. degree in Advertising, Sandy is a cum laude graduate of Michigan State University.
+Sandy Chu sadly departed this world in late November 2019.
+Sandy had a big impact on Temper -- especially in the earliest of stages -- and thus, in a bid to honor this skill-full, soulful scribe, we at Temper will always consider Sandy to be a member of the freelance Temper contributing Tasty Team.
+The written word never dies.
+An American with more than a decade of work experience in Shanghai, Chu is a China specialist with experience in writing, research scouting, marketing, event management, and translation.
+Holding a B.A. degree in Advertising, Chu is a cum laude graduate of Michigan State University.
 Currently working full-time at WGSN, Chu writes gated B2B content covering Asia product trends, Chinese consumer insights and Chinese digital marketing trends.
 In this role she has been quoted as an industry expert by BoF.
 While her regular work remits focus on identifying and analyzing commercial trends, on a personal level she retains a passion for creative merit and cultural insights around China.
 Sandy previously ran her own fashion blog and creative events which have been featured in Time Out Shanghai, Femina China, Lonely Planet’s Shanghai city guide and the U.S. edition of Travel & Leisure.
 She is currently working on developing her new blog Selective Attention.

 Studying Textile & Clothing with some Business Administration to boot (Yonsei University, South Korea) naturally led Minyoung Lee into the professional world of fashion.
 Lee consequently spent around three years as a product developer/fashion merchandiser for contemporary South Korean brand Lucky Chouette.
 Later on, Lee spent two years living and studying in Beijing, mostly writing articles about Chinese culture and Chinese fashion and wrapped up her China Life with a Master’s Degree in Global Business Journalism at Tsinghua University.
 Nowadays, Lee resides in Germany, still keeping China and its fashions on her radar, as well as working as a freelance translator for the apparel industry.